ADA Lawsuits: Looking Back at 2024 and 2025 Forecast

 - Title I: Title I prohibits employers from discriminating against people with disabilities in employment spaces.
 For example, organizations must ensure individuals with disabilities have the same opportunities and benefits as those without disabilities.

-- Title III: Title III of the ADA applies to public accommodations and services operated by private entities, including hotels, retail stores, restaurants, movie theaters, sports stadiums, etc. Under Title III, these facilities cannot discriminate against individuals with disabilities and must make “reasonable modifications” to physical and online processes to accommodate people with disabilities.
+- Title III: Title III of the ADA applies to public accommodations and services operated by private entities, including hotels, retail stores, restaurants, movie theaters, sports stadiums, etc. Under Title III, these facilities cannot discriminate against individuals with disabilities and must make “reasonable accommodations” to physical and online processes to accommodate people with disabilities.

 What is ADA Compliance?